mori-cyber/PyDeploy/README.md

 what is an API token?
 For more practice, we do 3 tasks:

-1- Exercise one: Designing the weather conditions of Mashhad city in Razavi Khorasan province of Iran.
+1- for the first task we Designed the weather conditions of Mashhad city in Razavi Khorasan province of Iran.
 For this task, for the front-end, we have used  QTcreator.
 Back-end work has been done using the Python programming language in the VS Code environment.
 Here you can see a picture of the work output:
 ![photo_6005675181592395684_x](https://github.com/mori-cyber/PyDeploy/assets/65276280/43840808-d8a1-4cd0-843c-74fab4885b63)

-2-for the second practice, we do the:
+2- for the second task, we do the:
 1. Using different programming languages to use an API
     - [ ]  Choose your favorite programming language
     - [ ]  Write some codes to use 4 different APIs (e.g. Fruit 🍉, Number 🔢, Harry Potter ⚡️, Quran)